 - Wash the potatoes.
 You don't need to dry them up.

-- Poke holes all over the potatoes with a fork.
+- Poke each potato a couple of times with a fork.
 Be careful not to hurt your hands.

-- Place the potetoes directly onto a oven rack.
+- Place the potatoes directly onto a oven rack.

 - Bake the potatoes at 190C (374F) for 1 hour and 30 minutes.
 Then leave them in the oven door closed for 1 hour.